What is a chargeback?

 - Deliver excellence service.
 Pride yourself on running a business that prioritizes quality and customer experience.
 Furthermore, as refunds are less of a hassle to deal with than chargebacks, we recommend highlighting ways a customer can contact you if they are unsatisfied with the product or service they received.
 Include your support team’s email address or 800 number, and make your refund policy simple and transparent.
 This will help ensure that customers choose the option that costs you the least money.

 - Provide friendly reminders.
-Don’t give your customer the opportunity to mistake a legitimate transaction for fraud!
-We recommend reminding your customers that the charge will show up as “WPY*yourcompanyname” on their statements.
+Don’t give your customer the opportunity to mistake a legitimate transaction for fraud!.

 - Ensure you have a streamlined shipping process in place and always set appropriate expectations with your customers as to when they can expect full service or delivery.
 We also suggest keeping all tracking numbers on items that are shipped out.